Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 The strongest ecommerce kitting services are built around repeatable patterns.
 These are the most common ones.

-Brands often create bundles to raise AOV, move slower inventory, or launch themed packs.
+Brands often create bundles to raise average order value (AOV), move slower inventory, or launch themed packs.

 Examples include: